khartinger/mqtt4home/md/m4h01_RasPiInstall_e.md

 | Hostname:                | `raspi`                       | &nbsp;       |
 | Boot:                    | ( &nbsp;) To Desktop          | (*) To CLI   |
 | Automatic login:         | ( &nbsp;) Log in as user 'pi' | (*) Disabled |

 Click [OK] and allow the system to restart [OK].

-If you are not asked for a <b>reboot</b>, you can trigger the reboot like this:
+If you are not asked for a __reboot__, you can trigger the reboot like this:

 |                    |                                                |
 | ------------------ | ---------------------------------------------- |